Concerts at St. James Cathedral

 - The 9th Avenue entrance is on the west side of the Cathedral.
 This entrance is NOT accessible to those who use a wheelchair or have other mobility issues.

 You will receive a ticket by email after your purchase on WhenNow.com.
 Please bring a printed or electronic copy (on smartphone or tablet)

 of your ticket to the concert.
 You may check in at any entrance.

 Concert seating is first come, first served.
 Please note that some seats, indicated by signs, are reserved for Friends of Cathedral Music donors.

 If you or a member of your party has a specific seating need (wheelchair, aisle seat for walker, etc.), please contact us in advance at

 or 206-382-4874, and we will make sure that you are accommodated.

-- Free parking is available in the O'Dea High School parking lot, entrances on Marion and Columbia Streets between Terry and Boren Avenues.
+- Limited free parking is available in the O'Dea High School parking lot, entrances on Marion and Columbia Streets between Terry and Boren Avenues.

-- Handicapped parking is available on the west side of Terry Avenue, between Marion and Columbia.
+- Accessible parking is available on the west side of Terry Avenue, between Marion and Columbia.

 St. James Cathedral is within a few blocks of a number of bus lines and the First Hill Streetcar.
 The #60 bus stops directly in front on 9th Ave.

 To plan your trip, visit